aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

 ### Description

-cvp_token_file is path to token file on switch
+CVP token file is path to token file on switch and is only applicable to CV as a Service
 ### Variables

 | Variable | Type | Required | Default | Value Restrictions | Description |